- What is your Shipping Policy?

 1. Our Shipping Policy for Retail Orders | Back to the top

 Our tiny warehouse is in Des Moines, Iowa, in the United States.
 We ship worldwide within 3 U.S. business days using the United States Postal Service.
-Expect delivery 2 to 5 days from shipping date to North America and Europe.
-Shipments to destinations outside North America/Europe take about 10 days.
+Expect delivery within 2 to 5 days from shipping date to destinations in North America, and within 10 to 14 days to destinations outside of North America.

 Most shipping containers are biodegradable and designed to be reused at least one time with second use sealing material already applied.
 Others are made entirely of recycled material, are themselves recyclable or are Cradle To Cradle Certified® for their ecologically-intelligent design.